Robert Benjamin Ageh Wellesley Cole: Activism

 Wellesley-Cole co-founded the Society for the Cultural Advancement of Africa, with his sister Irene in 1943.

-He was President of the League of Coloured Peoples from 1947-9, following the death of the organisation's founder Dr Harold Moody.
+He was President of the League of Coloured Peoples from 1947 to 1949, following the death of the organisation's founder Dr Harold Moody.

 He was a Director of the West African Students Union and a founder member of the West African Society and an editor of the society's journal Africana, as well as a member of the Fabian Society.
+He also founded a literary club in his hometown, Freetown.

 Family life

 In 1932, Wellesley-Cole married Anna Brodie, his Scottish former landlady.
 The marriage was later dissolved.

 In 1950, he married Amy Manto Bondfield Hotobah-During, a Sierra Leone Creole nurse who was the younger sister of Dr Raymond Sarif Easmon and Bertha Conton and the couple had four children.
+One of his daughters, Patrice Suzanne, read law at Oxford.
+He later married Anjuma Josephine Elizabeth Wyse in 1980.